LeidyGil/leidygil.github.io/SQL_English.md

 ### Natural Join
 Key ideas
-Natural Join is a JOIN that additionally assumes columns with the same name are the join columns.
+1. Natural Join is a JOIN that additionally assumes columns with the same name are the join columns.
-The advantage of using NATURAL JOIN is that it simplifies writing the query, but it is only useful when the join columns have the same name and data type in both tables.
+2. The advantage of using NATURAL JOIN is that it simplifies writing the query, but it is only useful when the join columns have the same name and data type in both tables.

-Natural Join
 NATURAL JOIN is a type of join in SQL that is used to combine two tables using columns with the same name.
 Its syntax is as follows:
 ```sql